ItsAkashS22/ItsAkashS22/README.md

 Hi, I’m Akash S 👋

-Hey there, A computer science enthusiast with a passion for technology, travel, and photography.
+A computer science enthusiast with a passion for technology, travel, and photography.
 I view computers and applications as a vehicle to inspire others to pursue their passions and enjoy the world around them.

 In my early days, I started my computer science journey by learning C, C++, Java, Python..
 And then expanded my skillset by learning HTML, CSS, JavaScript, PHP, NodeJS, MySQL etc. Later learnt Flutter and started my career as Mobile Application Developer, with experience i became an Full Stack Mobile Application Developer and then started to develop and manage APIs, Web Applications and Mobile Applications.
 Now I'm a Complete Full Stack Developer with good knowledge of Data Structures and daily learning more things, getting updated to latest technology updates.